balena-io-modules/jellyschema/README.md

 ## Goal

-`balena-cdsl` crate is one small piece of the [balena.io] configuration project.
+`jellyschema` crate is one small piece of the [balena.io] configuration project.
 This project has no public / open specification yet, but we're working on it and it will be public once finished.

 ## Supported platforms